University Exploratory Studies Program (UESP)

-If you're not sure what to major in when you arrive at Oregon State, you don't need to rush such an important decision.
+If you're not sure what to major in when you arrive at Oregon State University, you don't need to rush such an important decision.
 You can select UESP as your academic home until you are ready to declare a specific academic major.
 Research shows that students who explore their options in a program like UESP are likely to be happier with their major than students who select a field without much thought or prior planning.
 And as a UESP student, you'll receive special advising to help you in your exploration and choices.
 UESP is designed primarily for first- and second-year students who are exploring potential major options at Oregon State.
 However, students in declared majors at any class level are welcome to enroll in UESP if they want to reevaluate their current major choice.

 UESP is part of Oregon State's Academic Success Center.
 This gives you the benefit of receiving your advising in a centrally located office that supports the academic concerns of all Oregon State students.